hashicorp/design-system/website/docs/components/copy/snippet/partials/guidelines/guidelines.md

 ![Example of the Copy Snippet component in a table](/assets/components/copy/copy-snippet-table-do.png)

+!!!

+!!!
+Do

-When there are multiple secondary styled [links](/components/link) in a single page, such as in a stepper form, consider using the `primary` color to show prominence of each Copy Snippet.
+When there are many secondary links on a page, like in a stepper form, it's important to use the `primary` color to highlight each Copy Snippet's importance for completing a task.

 ![Example of the Copy Snippet component in a stepper form](/assets/components/copy/copy-snippet-stepper-do.png)